scientific-python/cookie/docs/pages/guides/style.md

 You can pass extra flags to Ruff via the hook, like `args: ["--extend-ignore=F821,F401"]`.

+{: .note-title }

+> Native notebook support
+>
+> Ruff 0.257 added experimental notebook support!
+You currently have to enable
+> checking `.ipynb` files both in Ruff and pre-commit to use it.

 ### Black

 For Black, just make sure you use the `id: black-jupyter` hook instead of